Momin-Rauf/NewsScrapper-project/README.md

 3. **Deploy using Blueprint:**
    - Connect your GitHub repository
    - Render will automatically detect the `render.yaml` file
-   - Click "Apply" to deploy both services
+   - Click "Apply" to deploy the service

 4. **Access your application:**
-   - The web service will be available at: `https://your-app-name.onrender.com`
+   - The service will be available at: `https://your-app-name.onrender.com`
-   - The worker will run in the background automatically
+   - The scraper runs automatically in the background

 ### Free Tier Optimizations:

+- **Single service**: Combines web server and scraper to stay within limits
 - **Reduced polling frequency**: 5 minutes instead of 30 seconds
 - **Limited cycles per hour**: Maximum 10 cycles to stay within limits
 - **Basic content filtering**: Uses simpler filtering to reduce resource usage
-- **Single worker process**: Optimized for free tier constraints
+- **Threading**: Background scraper runs in a separate thread within the web process

 ### Environment Variables: